-Create the self-extracting, distributable packages with make packages (See the INSTALL file for additional options and features of the distributable packages) and use the parallel shell command from your cluster management suite to copy and execute the package on all nodes (i.e. xCAT users might do prcp torque-package-linux-i686.sh main:/tmp/; psh main /tmp/torque-package-linux-i686.sh install).
+Create the self-extracting, distributable packages with make packages (See the INSTALL file for additional options and features of the distributable packages) and use the parallel shell command from your cluster management suite to copy and execute the package on all nodes (i.e. xCAT users might do prcp torque-package-linux-x86_64.sh main:/tmp/; psh main /tmp/torque-package-linux-x86_64.sh -install).
 Optionally, distribute and install the clients package.

-Configure TORQUE on the Compute Nodes
+Configure Torque on the Compute Nodes

 - For each compute host, the MOM daemon must be configured to trust the pbs_server daemon.
-In TORQUE 2.0.0p4 and earlier, this is done by creating the TORQUE_HOME/mom_priv/config file and setting the \$pbsserver parameter.
-In TORQUE 2.0.0p5 and later, this can also be done by creating the TORQUE_HOME/server_name file and placing the server hostname inside. - Additional config parameters may be added to TORQUE_HOME/mom priv/config (see Node Manager (MOM) Configuration on page 276 for details).
+In Torque 2.0.0p4 and earlier, this is done by creating the TORQUE_HOME/mom_priv/config file and setting the \$pbsserver parameter.
+In Torque 2.0.0p5 and later, this can also be done by creating the TORQUE_HOME/server_name file and placing the server hostname inside. - Additional config parameters may be added to TORQUE_HOME/mom_priv/config (see Node Manager (MOM) Configuration for details).